| Guidelines: Software Requirements

 Assumptions may be used to identify related subprojects or items of work which

-The issues should be reviewed with the customer at the and of each phase.
+are outside the scope of or after this project.
+Any major issues (significant concerns that could become show-stoppers) The issues should be reviewed with the customer at the and of each phase.
 The

 assumptions need to be reviewed also, at the end of each phase, but the customer

 might not always be the correct person for the less important ones.
+Assumptions and issues apply to all artifacts, but are particularly common

+for non-functional requirements.
+Document the client's geographic organization.
 Document the geographic locations of the part of the business affected by

 this system.
 The definition should include those unaffected sites also, which